 The set of methods used in the research integrates a multivector analysis of information security and virtual communities.
-The diversity of virtual communities is analyzed with the method of classification.
+The diversity of virtual communities is analysed with the method of classification.
 The implicative method explains the connection of communication culture, information culture, and postmodern virtual reality.
 The scope of the research includes challenges and threats for information and cultural areas that become vital in virtual communities - in particular, in terms of information security of society and traditional cultural space of a country.
 Virtual communities influence counterculture and can be dangerous to traditional culture and conventional understanding of national security.

 The structure of the article is aimed at presenting the issues of the analysis most logically and conveniently.
-The first section exhibits the degree of problem development focusing on the contexts of interpretations and definitions, mixed problems that were partially out of the scholars' The second section describes virtual attention. communities in the value system of postmodern information culture, representing the understanding of the axiological layer of significance and value of a virtual phenomenon in postmodern culture.
+The first section exhibits the degree of problem development focusing on the contexts of interpretations and definitions, mixed problems that were partially out of the scholars' attention.
+The second section describes virtual communities in the value system of postmodern information culture, representing the understanding of the axiological layer of significance and value of a virtual phenomenon in postmodern culture.
 The third section highlights incentives for creating virtual community culture, the determinants of a virtual subculture, and its specific values.
 The final section studies the problem of virtual communities as a postmodern version of the third-place culture (counterculture).
 It focuses on the problem of mixed sociality and hidden identity as a potential threat to national security.
+From this perspective, the authors study the video game phenomenon, which is a classic example of the methodological identification of virtual communities with counter- or pseudo-culture concerning traditional culture.